Yandex Cloud

 API parameters for saving the response structureAPI parameters for saving the response structure

-Some text generation models support additional control over the response format not only via prompt, but also via query parameters.
-This way you can use the response formatting options to specify that you want the response in JSON format.
+For some text generation models, you can set the response format not only via a prompt but also using request parameters.
+For example, you can use the response formatting options to request a response in JSON format.
 There are two options to choose from:

 1. JSON with any structure: